vedant44-cyber/CTF_Writeups/ShaastraCTF_2025/Miscellaneous/RepoQuest/README.md

 ## Step1:-

-We have given a zip file. lets open it in terminal. use this command to unzip the file
+We are given a zip file.
+Let's open it in the terminal using the following command:
 ```bash
 unzip smallfolder.zip
 ```